 Once your pain has been properly evaluated you can begin treatment.
-It is important to set goals for treatment and evaluate benefits and risks of your treatment options.
-For example, you may be willing to be slightly sedated/sleepy for a couple of days to have pain controlled.
-Or you may be willing to have some pain to be able to think clearly and talk with others.
+It is important to set personalized goals for treatment and evaluate the benefits and risks of your treatment options.
 Sometimes, the treatment will work quickly and you will experience instant pain relief.
 In other cases, your primary care provider will need to treat the pain with a variety of strategies including seeing different healthcare professionals (a multidisciplinary approach) and it may take longer to notice results.

-This is usually the first medication your doctor will recommend for mild-to-moderate pain, especially if you are having joint, muscle, or bone pain.
+Also known as Tylenol, this is usually the first medication your doctor will recommend for mild-to-moderate pain, especially if you are having joint, muscle, or bone pain.
 However you must use it cautiously and remember that acetaminophen is added to many cold and flu preparations.
 Older people with certain conditions should take a lower maximum daily dose, so follow your provider’s recommendations.
-You must use caution with acetaminophen if you have any of the following conditions:
+You must use acetaminophen with caution if you have any of the following conditions:

 - Liver disease

 This class of medications includes non-prescription (such as aspirin, ibuprofen, naproxen) or prescription medicines (such as diclofenac).
 They may cause bleeding in the stomach and intestines, and they may have other serious side effects (such as a risk of causing kidney damage or problems with your heart health) that can limit their usefulness in many older patients.
 Women over the age of 85 are at particularly high risk of bleeding when they take NSAIDs.
 The U.S. Food and Drug Administration (FDA) especially cautions against combining ibuprofen and aspirin.